toniarnold/aspnettest/README.md

 application where the class with `static void Main(string[] args)` naturally provides static state memory that gets manipulated by GUI events.

+The React/Redux combo implements a similar idea solely in Frontend-JS in a much more elaborated, but also more "opinionated" way: It provides a central monolithic state store (optionally persisted with the redux-localstorage npm package) which gets manipulated by the state-changing "Reducer" in response to "Actions" emitted by the GUI.
+The GUI updates itself reactively according to global state changes.
+The core difference: Redux conceives global state as *immutable* (the Reducer creates new state instances) while here, state is conceived as *mutable*:

-Persistence across requests is the precondition for implementing the application as an SMC state machine as the third idea where button clicks perform state transitions and distinct states correspond to pages or parts  displayed in the browser.
+Persistence across requests is the precondition for implementing the application as an SMC state machine as the third idea where button clicks perform state transitions (mutating the object) and distinct states correspond to pages or parts  displayed in the browser.
 The SMC part just decorates the application and imposes no further restrictions on it - calling formal state transitions from GUI events instead of class methods directly is just a matter of convention.
 Automatically generating state diagrams as self-documentation is not the least virtue provided by the SMC compiler.
+Concrete states can be viewed as short names for a given set of (serialized) field values of the Main/state object.

-When GUI events execute state transitions on a persistent SMC class statically accessible to the testing class, test case assertions can observe the expected model state directly and explicitly instead of guessing correctness indirectly and thus roughly by observing the GUI state change triggered by the model state change.
+When GUI events execute state transitions on a persistent SMC class statically accessible to the testing class, test case assertions can observe the expected model state directly and explicitly instead of guessing correctness indirectly (and thus roughly) by observing the GUI state change triggered by the model state change.
+In short:

 1. In-process web application GUI test...
 2. ...of a persistent, monolithic...
 3. ...state machine...

-...decoupled from the concrete web GUI framework (ancient WebForms, SSR MVC core, WebSharper SPA (optionally C# or F#) makes the aspnettest way of doing things (to my knowledge) unique - and blatantly ordinary at the same time, simply based on the model of classic native desktop applications.
+...decoupled from the concrete web GUI framework (ancient WebForms, SSR MVC core, WebSharper SPA (C# or F#), Blazor Server) makes the aspnettest way of doing things (to my knowledge) unique - and blatantly ordinary at the same time, simply based on the model of classic native desktop applications.

-And even further: With WebForms (using `UpdatePanel`) and WebSharper, nothing stands in the way of compositionally building up very complex web applications made out of arbitrary many loosely coupled SMC monoliths, as demonstrated with the respective triptych examples with three components not even sharing the persistence mechanism (DOM, session and database).
+And even further: With WebForms (using `UpdatePanel`), WebSharper and Blazor Server, nothing stands in the way of compositionally building up very complex web applications made out of arbitrary many loosely coupled SMC monoliths, as demonstrated with the respective triptych examples with three components not even sharing the persistence mechanism (DOM, session and database).

+### The different frameworks

+The architecture presented has been implemented successively and isomorphically in these frameworks in chronological order:

+1. ASP.NET WebForms
+2. ASP.NET Core MVC (Controllers and Actions)
+3. WebSharper
+4. Blazor Server

+WebForms runs on .NET Framework and not on .NET Core like the other three architectures.
+[WebSharper](./doc/websharper.md) seems to have been discontinued now, and MVC Controllers and Actions never caught up to the old WebForms with respect to an abstract in-memory representation of the page structure (ultimately the DOM).
+Finally, Blazor Server arrived there where WebForms once
+was:

+The fully compositional Components (Blazor) roughly correspond to the User Controls (WebForms).
+Both are statically accessed by the running tests and can obtain the framework-generated unique ClientID resp. the (undocumented) ID HTML attribute to unambiguously access DOM elements from the Browser.

+In WebForms (and Core), synchronization is simple, as server round-trips always entail a full HTTP request.
+WebSharper SPAs are completely different: There is no synchronization, the tests have to wait and poll for changes to happen (`AssertPoll`).
+Blazor Server changed the game again: The `OnAfterRender` resp.
+`OnAfterRenderAsync` overrides allow a tight synchronization, as they're called *on the server* after the JS client in the browser has finished rendering.

 ### In Code